Haojen/hexo-theme-Claudia/README-EN.md

 block_highlight: highlight_rainbow
 ```

-After you disabled the default highlight configuration, you should betther choose one of these fllowing options I offered.
+After you disabled the default highlight configuration, you should better choose one of these following options I offered.

 * highlight_default
 * highlight_light